bmokase3093/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Import in hbtn_0c_0 database this table dump: download

 Write a script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).
+Import in hbtn_0c_0 database this table dump: download (same as Temperatures #0)

+Write a script that displays the top 3 of cities temperature during July and August ordered by temperature (descending)